We are blessed to have an amazing group of speakers to be with us on April 10, 2021 for our 2021 Men of Truth Conference: Band of Brothers!

 Dr. Ben Kohls

-Dr. Kohls joined Christian Family Solutions in 2018.
+Dr. Ben Kohls is the Director of Graduate Studies in Clinical Mental Health Counseling at Bethany Lutheran College.
+This is the first master’s degree program to be offered by Bethany.
+He is also a licensed professional clinical counselor in Minnesota and provides therapy services through Christian Family Solutions.
 He earned his PhD in Counselor Education and Supervision from the University of South Dakota, a Master of Science in Community Counseling from MSU-Mankato, and a Bachelor of Science in Staff Ministry from Martin Luther College.

-In addition to his clinical work, Dr. Kohls taught graduate courses in clinical mental health counseling at the University of South Dakota and South Dakota State University from 2012-2018.
+Previously, Dr. Kohls taught graduate courses in clinical mental health counseling at the University of South Dakota and South Dakota State University from 2012-2018.
 He also served as a clinical instructor and supervisor for the USD Sanford School of Medicine.
-He currently teaches courses in counseling and psychology at Bethany Lutheran College in Mankato, MN.

 Mr. Phil Scriver